 In the beginning there were only three classifications at Eastern Hills High School--sophomore, junior and senior--and there are three classifications in the clan system of Scottish ancestry.

 The chief of the clan (class president) led his followers in times of peace and war.
-The class president presided over meetings.
+Today, the class president presides over meetings.
 Class officers are chosen each year by nominations from each class.

 Clan laws are founded in Celtic law.
 Class meetings are conducted on a democratic level, and every class member has a chance to vote.